fsalsubaei/KSA_Drives/README.md

 The dataset can be downloaded via the provided Torrent files due to the large size of files

-"All" includes all recorded drives
+"All" (size: 342.85 GB) includes all recorded drives.

-"Test2" includes the drives used in Test2 of this paper:
+"Test2" (size: 90.44 GB) includes the drives used in Test2 of this paper:
 XXXXX